The Farm

 How we grow our food makes a world of difference.

 Island Grown Initiative aims to create a teaching center for regenerative and resilient agriculture practices at its 40-acre farm at the heart of Martha’s Vineyard Island.
-As we research, experiment, and innovate with climate-friendly ways to increase local food production, we’re able to share what works with Island farmers and backyard growers.
+As we research, experiment, and innovate with climate-friendly ways to increase local food production, we’re able to share our findings with Island farmers and backyard growers.

 Learn more in the ICAN film about regenerative farming from Island Grown’s Regenerative Agriculture Consultant: